Medieval fortification: Doors

 A typical exterior wooden door might be made out of two or more layers of oak planks.
 The grain of the wood would run vertically on the front layer and horizontally on the back, like a simple form of plywood.
 The two layers would be held together by iron studs, and the structure might be strengthened and stiffened with iron bands.

 The studs themselves were pointed on the front so that attackers would damage their weapons (swords, axes, etc.) while trying to break through.

 Transition to modern fortification

 From the mid-15th century onwards, the power of cannons grew and medieval walls became obsolete as they were too thin to offer any realistic protection against prolonged bombardment.
 As a consequence of this, medieval walls were often upgraded with the addition of artillery platforms or bastions, and battlements were replaced by thick parapets with embrasures.
 In many cases, the medieval walls were dismantled and their stonework, which was still valuable as construction material, was reused in the construction of the new fortifications.
-The resulting space is often seen in old city centers of Europe even to this day, as broader streets often outline where the old wall once stood (evident for example in Prague and Florence, Italy).
+The resulting space is often seen in old city centres of Europe even to this day, as broader streets often outline where the old wall once stood (evident for example in Prague and Florence, Italy).

 The transition between medieval and early modern fortification can be seen in the fortifications of Rhodes in Greece and the fortifications of Famagusta in Cyprus.

-Defensive obstacles

-Just as modern military engineers enhance field fortifications with obstacles such as barbed wire, medieval engineers used a number of obstacle types including abatis, caltrops, cheval de frise, and trou de loup.